Sightseeing on Sydney Harbour

-Just everybody who comes to Sydney for the first time are naturally very keen to see the Sydney Harbour Bridge and Sydney Opera House.
-The fact is you will see them over and over again if, as you should, plan to spend some time on and around Sydney Harbour.
+Just everybody who comes to Sydney for the first time, are naturally very keen to see the Harbour Bridge and the Opera House.
+The fact is you will see them over and over again if, as you should, plan to spend some time on and the Harbour.

 Where to take photographs

-A favourite spot to view and take photographs of the Sydney Harbour Bridge is from the Sydney Opera House.
-A great way to return the compliment is to climb the Sydney Harbour Bridge Pylon and take pictures of the Sydney Opera House, Sydney Harbour and Sydney's Skyline from an unparalleled vantage point.
+A favourite spot to view and take photographs of the Harbour Bridge is from the Opera House.
+A great way to return the compliment is to climb the Harbour Bridge Pylon and take pictures of the Opera House, the Harbour and the skyline from an unparalleled vantage point.

-From the Sydney Harbour Bridge Pylon Lookout you should be able to see all the way through to Sydney Heads.
-You might find yourself wondering how Sydney looks from the entrance to Sydney Harbour.
+From the Harbour Bridge Pylon Lookout you should be able to see all the way through to Sydney Heads.
+You might find yourself wondering how Sydney looks from the entrance to the Harbour.